 Josiah Grzywacz, a master’s student in oceanography, is also proposing a research project in Poland – “Symbiotic relationships in ciliates from a set of lakes in the Masurian Lakeland.”
 This project will find him collaborating with faculty at the University of Warsaw to examine the environmental conditions in an area of Poland with more than 2,000 lakes and ponds.
 His study of the microbial community in this area may help to predict future changes and lead to knowledge that can be used in public policy decisions.
 Upon his return to the United States, Grzywacz plans to pursue a doctorate in oceanography with a focus on microbiology and the ecology of aquatic systems.

 Akriti Mishra ’20 (CLAS) received her undergraduate degree from UConn in psychology and molecular & cell biology.
-Mishra will be an English teaching assistant in the Communidad de Madrid in Spain.
+A native of West Hartford, Conn., Mishra will be an English teaching assistant in the Communidad de Madrid in Spain.
 She will draw upon her experiences as an alternative spring break director and coordinator of a cultural immersion program for adult English-as-second-language learners to facilitate classes for students to practice their English conversation skills and learn about American culture.
 She also looks forward to volunteering with an organization supporting deaf and hard of hearing individuals.
 Upon her return to the United States, Mishra plans to apply to law school with a specialty in immigration law.

 Drew Tienken ‘22 (CLAS) graduated with a degree in environmental sciences and political science.
-He will take his interest in environmentalism and sustainable development to his role as an English teaching assistant in Taiwan.
+A native of Wilton, Conn., He will take his interest in environmentalism and sustainable development to his role as an English teaching assistant in Taiwan.
 His experiences as a swim coach and camp counselor working with children from Taiwan drew him to the opportunity of spending a year in a Taiwan classroom.
 He looks forward to volunteering with an environmental justice group called “Citizen of the Earth Taiwan”.
 Upon his return, Tienken plans to attend law school, specializing in environmental law.

 Robert Minh Lu Williams ’22 (ENG) was inspired by a family visit to Vietnam and his experiences with the Asian American Cultural Center (AsACC) at UConn to be be one of twenty English teaching assistants in Vietnam.
-He will draw upon his experience as a mentor and coordinator of the Asian/Asian-American Mentoring Program at UConn to create an after-school mentoring program and collaborate with AsACC to create a bi-cultural exchange.
+A native of Coventry, Conn., He will draw upon his experience as a mentor and coordinator of the Asian/Asian-American Mentoring Program at UConn to create an after-school mentoring program and collaborate with AsACC to create a bi-cultural exchange.
 He also plans to volunteer with Habitat for Humanity International and develop his interests in traditional medicine and herbology.
 Upon his return to the United States, he will apply to medical school, to pursue a specialty in psychiatry with a focus on childhood trauma.

 The UConn student named as an Alternate for a Fulbright grant was: